amir73il/linux/Documentation/filesystems/overlayfs.rst

 - "redirect_dir=nofollow":
     Redirects are not created and not followed (equivalent to "redirect_dir=off" if "redirect_always_follow" feature is not enabled).
+- "redirect_dir=origin":
+    Redirects are created, but followed only if lower directory matched the file handle stored in "trusted.overlay.origin" extended attribute on the upper directory.

 When the NFS export feature is enabled, every copied up directory is indexed by the file handle of the lower inode and a file handle of the